michaelballantyne/hosted-minikanren/README.md

-# miniKanren-ee
+# Hosted miniKanren

-Welcome to the miniKanren-ee repository!
+Welcome to the Hosted miniKanren repository!
 This project is a compiler-based implementation of the miniKanren language, partly described in our [ICFP paper][link-to-paper].
 This README provides an overview of the language implementation, documentation, resources, and instructions on how to build, run, and test the project.

 ## Table of Contents